AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/dynamicRendering.md

 You've done this already but I think it's good to review it so you don't get hung up on a simple and avoidable bug in these next few projects.
 When we `.map()` over an array in React we must provide the callback function an index for its second argument.

-The reason we have to do this is because React works to make our app fast and efficient by watching the actual DOM and comparing it to the virtual DOM.
-To do this it needs to have a way the identify one instance of a component to an other.
+The reason we have to do this is that React works to make our app fast and efficient by watching the actual DOM and comparing it to the virtual DOM.
+To do this it needs to have a way to identify one instance of a component from another.
 When we give the callback function an index we are giving React the chance to apply a unique individual value to each of the nodes that will be created in the DOM tree by each instance of the component.

 The value we give it is called a **key**.
 To give each of our items in the array a unique and individual key we assign it the value of the index in the callback function of the `.map()` method.